 Usually, simple electric heaters are used in traditional saunas in which heater produces hot and dry air.
 Temperature in the sauna room can reach 80-100 ͦC and even higher.
 In the well heated sauna, air is dry until water is poured on the stones and hot water vapour appears, which eventually dissipates and the air becomes dry again.
 Temperature in sauna can be up to 100 ͦC and higher, air humidity – 5 – 10%.
 Various scents can be poured on the hot stones so that steam in the sauna becomes fragrant.
 It is very pleasant to get refreshed by the cold water after such sauna.

+Interior.
 Wood is the main finishing material of traditional sauna.
 Though soft wood sometimes have more advantages than hard wood, we always advise to choose linden, aspen or black alder for finishing since coniferous trees that grow in our climatic zone extract a lot of resins under the heat.

 However, if you want an interior to be made of soft wood, the best solution is a Finnish Karelian fir or the northern pine which is selected using special technology.
 For those who want to be unique, we suggest the Canadian red cedar which surpasses most other types of wood by its characteristics and exceptional scent.